 Knowing you’re advertising in a publication could also be useful.
 While we focus on editorial not commercial content, there could be a potential tie-up.
 Equally, you could use coverage your PR agency has generated in your marketing campaigns.

 If you’re feeling completely stuck with where to start with your PR, don’t panic!
 You can read our blog on PR tips for small businesses.
-We’d also love to discuss what we can do to help and so feel free to give us a call or drop us an email.
+We’d love to discuss how to help, so feel free to give us a call or drop us an email.